-We interviewed Dr Felipe Jánica, visiting professor of the International Week course The Effect of Innovative Entrepreneurship on the Sustainability and Perdurability of the Business.
+We interviewed Dr Felipe Jánica, visiting professor of the Sustainability Week (previously called the International Week) course The Effect of Innovative Entrepreneurship on the Sustainability and Perdurability of the Business.
 Dr Jánica is a global partner of EY (Ernst & Young).
 He is the market segment leader of the Bogotá office in Colombia and he also leads the Financial Accounting Advisory Services (FAAS) in LATAM.

 Dr Jánica’s professional experience of more than 23 years has been primarily with industrial and service entities within the retail, manufacturing and mining sectors in Colombia, the United States, Mexico, Panama, Costa Rica, Ecuador, Peru, Chile, Argentina, Uruguay and Brazil.